 Queenstown Heritage Tours

-Queenstown is four hours’ drive northwest of Hobart (256 kilometres/159 miles) and 30 minutes east of Strahan (41 kilometres/25 miles).
+Queenstown is a four-hour drive north-west of Hobart (256 kilometres) and a 40-minute drive east of Strahan (41 kilometres).

 Please select a tour service below to find out more information: